kristingmunder/RedCapHealthFair/docs/fork.md

 changes, and merging changes will only occur after approved review of the changes.

+To fork (copy) the repository over to your GitHub account:
+ - Click the Fork button at the top of this page

 ## Cloning

 While forking is a copy of someone else's repository, thus creating two